Fetal and Neonatal Institute

 The Steven & Alexandra Cohen Foundation Newborn and Infant Critical Care Unit admits critically ill infants up to 52 weeks postnatal age (~3 months after delivery of a term newborn) who require highly specialized medical and nursing care.
 Whereas many community hospitals offer a Neonatal Intensive Care Unit capable of caring for premature infants, the most critically ill infants with complex medical and surgical condition are best served at a multidisciplinary institution such as Children's Hospital Los Angeles.
 Indeed, most of these babies typically require multiple complex surgeries and/or specialized medical, respiratory, nursing and other services that our hospital can provide.

-At the Maternal-Fetal Health Center, faculty from the USC Division of Maternal-Fetal Medicine provide a full scope of diagnostic and treatment services to fetuses and mothers with high-risk pregnancies in close collaboration with the Divisions of Cardiology, Medical Genetics, Divisions within the Department of Surgery and several other subspecialty programs at Children's Hospital Los Angeles.
+At the Fetal Maternal Center, faculty from the USC Division of Maternal-Fetal Medicine provide a full scope of diagnostic and treatment services to fetuses and mothers with high-risk pregnancies in close collaboration with the Divisions of Cardiology, Medical Genetics, Divisions within the Department of Surgery and several other subspecialty programs at Children's Hospital Los Angeles.

 More than 20 pediatric medical and surgical subspecialty programs and support services are involved in the provision of state-of-the art, compassionate and coordinated care along the continuum of prenatal, perinatal and postnatal medicine, serving the most complex and critically ill fetuses and neonates in the Los Angeles region, the Southwestern United States and beyond.